pipermerriam/ethereum-alarm-clock-docs/docs/scheduling.rst

 ---------------------

-If a function call requires arguments, then prior to scheduling the call, the call data for those arguments must be registered first.
-This is done with the ``registerData`` function on the Alarm service.
+If a function call requires arguments, then prior to scheduling the call, the call data for those arguments must be registered.
+This is done with the ``registerData`` function.

 * **Soldity Function Signature:** ``registerData()``
 * **ABI Signature:** ``0xb0f07e44``